costasiella/costasiella_docs/source/developer/setup_development_environment.rst

     ./manage.py runserver

 Start the npm development server;
-Open a new terminal tab or window and go the <your costasiella root dir>/app/cs_admin
+Open a new terminal tab or window and go your costasiella frontend root dir.

 .. code-block